Protara Therapeutics Announces Fourth Quarter and Full Year 2022 Financial Results and Provides Business Update

 IV Choline Chloride in Intestinal Failure Associated Liver Disease (IFALD)

-- The Company’s prospective prevalence study to enhance understanding of the incidence of IFALD and choline deficiency in patients dependent on parenteral nutrition remains ongoing.
-The Company plans to use results from the prospective study, as well as its previously completed retrospective study, to inform next steps for the IV Choline Chloride development program.
+- The Company plans to leverage results from the prospective study, as well as its completed retrospective study, to inform next steps for the IV Choline Chloride development program.

 - As of

-December 31, 2021, cash, cash equivalents and marketable debt securities totaled $130.7 million.
-The Company expects its cash, cash equivalents, and marketable debt securities will be sufficient to fund its planned operations into mid-2024.
+December 31, 2022, cash, cash equivalents and marketable debt securities totaled $102.3 million.
+The Company expects its cash, cash equivalents, and marketable debt securities will be sufficient to fund its planned operations and data milestones into 2025.

-- General and administrative expenses for the fourth quarter of 2021 increased to
+- General and administrative expenses for the fourth quarter of 2022 decreased to

-$6.2 millionfrom $5.3 millionfor the prior year period, and for the full year increased to $26.4 millioncompared to $22.5 millionfor 2020.
-The fourth quarter and full year increases were due to increases in headcount and employee-related expenses, market development capabilities, and costs associated with the new office in New York.
+$5.0 millionfrom $6.2 millionfor the prior year period, and for the full year decreased to $20.7 millioncompared to $26.4 millionfor 2021.
+The fourth quarter and full year decreases were primarily due to a reduction in stock based compensation expense and market development activities.

 TARA-002 is an investigational cell therapy in development for the treatment of NMIBC and LMs for which it has been granted Rare Pediatric Disease Designation by the